DARA-Project/docs/README.md

 The same run.sh script is also used to record and replay exectuions.

-The ```Program``` variable in the run script is the name of the go file that contains the main function for running the system.

 #### Record

 To record the execution of a program, run the following command in the same directory as the run script and the program: